TeamCodeStream/codestream-guide/docs/src/features/interface.md

 * [Issues](issues-section) - See all of your open issues, across multiple services, in one place, and click on one to update its status, create a feature branch to do your work, and even update your status on Slack.
-* [My Team](myteam-section) - See who is on your CodeStream team, as well as what they're working on, and invite new members.

 The CodeStream pane is completely customizeable.
 Use drag-and-drop to reorder the sections.
 Resize each one individually.
 Expand or collapse a section as